Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-sign-in-instructions.md

 [!INCLUDE [azure-toolkit-for-intellij-prerequisites](../includes/azure-toolkit-for-intellij-prerequisites.md)]

-## Sign in to your by device login
+## Sign in to your Azure account by device login

-To sign in to Azure by device login, do the following:
+To sign in Azure by device login, do the following:

 1. Open your project with IntelliJ IDEA.